 Interest rates vary but remain very competitive.
 Borrowers can also expect to pay a percentage of the borrowing amount for for fees charged by the SBA and its partners.
 A down payment may be required with the purchase of real estate or equipment.

 The long repayment terms, low interest rates, and overall flexibility make this a top choice for many startups and small businesses.

 That said, 7(a) loans can take a while to be processed and funded — a potentially major drawback for business owners who need cash fast.
 Potential borrowers can expect to wait a minimum of 30 to 90 days to get through the entire process from application to funding.
 Startups that require money sooner should consider other options.

 A startup that doesn’t meet the eligibility criteria for the standard SBA 7(a) loan should consider applying for the SBA Community Advantage program.
 This program offers very similar rates and terms to the traditional 7(a) program with just a few minor differences.

 While the lowered maximum loan amount is a drawback, this program can be extremely beneficial for startups.
-This is because Community Advantage loans are designed for underserved communities, such as low-income areas.
-However, startups are also qualified to receive these loans.
+This is because Community Advantage loans are designed for under served communities, such as low-income areas.
+Startups are qualified to receive these loans.